TrinityParcero/extraordinary-name-gen/README.md

 ## Summary

 This is something I've been working on on-and-off since college, started as a very basic name generator for a homework assignment.
 I mainly wanted to make my own name generator as someone who makes a lot of characters for TTRPGs and other projects, and was disappointed with the ones I found online being either entirely common boring names like "John Waters" and "Stacy Adams" or Full-On Fantasy stuff like "Riluaneth Wysaxidor" or "Morluk Battlespell".
-Being very into old D&D media, I saw Gary Gygax's Extraordinary Book of Names as a good place to start for getting a variety of names.
-After finishing the first pass at the Extraordinary Generator of Names, I decided I may as well keep going and make some other random generator tools I often find myself wishing I had on hand while playing or DM'ing.
+Being very into classic D&D media, I saw Gary Gygax's Extraordinary Book of Names as a good place to start for getting a variety of names.
+After finishing the first pass at the Extraordinary Generator of Names, I decided I may as well keep going and make some other random generator tools I often find myself wishing I had on hand while playing or DMing.

 ## Summary / Status of Each Tool